Dr. Loretta Heuer, PhD, RN, FAAN, NDSU

 Liaison, North Dakota Department of Health

-Jane is the Diabetes Prevention and Control Program (DPCP) Director for the North Dakota Department of Health.
+Brianna Monahan is a Registered Dietitian Nutritionist and serves as the Diabetes Prevention and Control Program (DPCP) Coordinator for the North Dakota Department of Health.